eclipse-edc/MinimumViableDataspace/system-tests/README.md

 Follow the instructions in the previous sections to run an MVD with a consumer and provider locally using docker-compose.

 Once running, you can use a Java debugger to connect to the consumer (port 5006) and provider (port 5005) instances.
-If you are using IntelliJ you can use the provided "EDC consumer" or "EDC provider" runtime configurations to remote debug the connector instances.
+If you are using IntelliJ you can use the provided "EDC consumer" or "EDC provider" [runtime configurations](../.run) to remote debug the connector instances.

+### Issuing requests manually with Postman

+A [postman collection](../deployment/data/MVD.postman_collection.json) can be used to issue requests to an MVD instance of your choice.
+You will need to adapt the environment variables accordingly to match your target MVD instance.